PRX/fixer.prx.org/README.md

 Why not ActiveJob?
 We are using priorities, which requires specifying which queue a job ends up on, and that is not possible with the ActiveJob interface.

+## Containers

+In the `container` folder are scripts and files to build docker images for fixer.

+`container/build.sh` can be called from the project dir to build the images.

+There are three images defined under `container/images/`
+- `master` is the main web application, using phusion/passenger ruby images as base, and running nginx
+- `master_processor` is the image to run proecss to listen for messages to update the master
+- `worker` is an image defining a worker processs listening to task messages to work on
+- `docker-compose.yml` defines how these images relate to a postgres db

+Within each image folder are supporting configuration files and templates.

+Image builds are done by copying the correct files into the `build` folder.
+This way only the specific required files are built for a particular image.

+### Using compose

+There is a `container/docker-compose.yml` file that specifies a postgres db, and the app images.
+This is used for building, but can also be used for running instances.

+Add a '.env.production' file to the app root to be used when running images.
+No `.env*` file will be copied to the `build` dir, and so will not be included in images.

+### Building

+- `container/build.sh` builds all the images
+- `container/build.sh up` will build and run
+- `container/build.sh clean` will delete the `build` dir

 ## Copyright
 &copy; Copyright PRX, Public Radio Exchange https://www.prx.org